Setting up musrfit on Different Platforms

 The essential packages (called formulae) which you will need to install are

-cmake boost gsl fftw qt6 root
+cmake libomp boost gsl fftw qt6 (root)

+The preferred installation of root would be from source (see below), hence it is set here in parenthesis.
 For example to install cmake this is done the following way:

 $ brew install cmake